meanbee/magecert/sales.md

 ### Shipping and Tracking

+Shipments can be created from Admin.
+It is controlled by the `Mage_Adminhtml_Sales_Order_ShipmentController`.
 The models which are used to control this are `Mage_Sales_Model_Order_Shipment` and `Mage_Sales_Model_Order_Shipment_Track`.

+The data is stored in the `sales_flat_shipment` and other related tables.

+Multiple shipments can be created for an order and can be directed to multiple addresses but only for multi-shipping orders.

 ## Refunds

-`Mage_Sales_Model_Order_Creditmemo` handles refunds on an order.
+Order refunds are handled in the `Mage_Adminhtml_Sales_Order_CreditmemoController`, which uses `Mage_Sales_Model_Order_Creditmemo` to process refunds.
+Refunds are stored in the `sales_flat_creditmemo` and related tables.

 Each payment method needs to specify if it can perform refunds and provide a method to do so.
 If the method allows for online refunds, the refund will be automated and processed by the method.
 Whereas offline refunds will need to be actioned outside of Magento after an order has been cancelled.

+Credit memo totals keep track of the amount being refunded for each part of the order (items, tax, shipping, total, etc.) The order totals get set from them.

 Taxes on refunds are processed as configured in admin, i.e on origin, billing or shipping address.

 ## Partial Order Operations

+There are three types of partial operations in Magento orders: invoice, shipping and refund.
+Partial means they can affect only part of an order (e.g. two out of five items shipped).
+All of these operations set the order to be in processing with the `setIsInProcess()` method.

+Before saving, an order checks its state.
+If all operations have been completed fully, it marks itself complete.
+Otherwise, if `is_in_process` flag is set , it moves to processing state.

+Each of the partial operations has its own models and tables to store the data, associating with the order through `order_id` and manipulating the order totals block.

 ## Cancel

-An order can be cancelled when it is in the pending or processing state but not after it has been invoiced.
+Magento orders an be cancelled until all items have been invoices, e.g. during the pending or processing state.
+This automatically cancels payment and order items (which just set cancelled tax amounts on the item).
+Invoices can be cancelled, returning order totals to pre-invoice state.
+Same goes for credit memos.
+Only shipments cannot be cancelled.

+In most cases when operations are cancelled, tax amounts are returned to the way they were before the operation (just like other price data).
+In case of an order, all the cancelled amounts are set to total invoices (whatever has not been invoiced yet is cancelled).

+Invoices and credit memos cannot be cancelled from the interface, even through the functionality was implemented.

 <ul class="navigation">
     <li class="prev"><a href="/checkout.html">&larr; Checkout</a>